 Instructions

-- Add 650ml of warm (but not hot!) water to a mixing bowl.
-Add ½ Tbsp of salt, 200g of sugar, and 1 pack or 2 ¼ tsp of active dry yeast to the bowl.
-Whisk these ingredients together and let them sit for 5 minutes while the yeast activates.
+- Pour warm water into a mixing bowl.
+Add salt, sugar, and active dry yeast to the bowl and whisk.
+Let the yeast mixture sit for 5 minutes and activate.

 Video